 Over time, regular exercise can strengthen your digestive tract.
 If you’re fit, the amount of blood diverted from your digestive system decreases because the need is less urgent.
 Your muscles are more efficient when you’re in shape.

-Cautions When Exercising
+Caution When Exercising

 Give your body the proper time to digest before exercising.
 If you eat a meal heavy in proteins and fats, you may need two or three hours for digestion.
 Your blood sugar rises to help you digest.
-Wait for it to drop back to normal, so you can devote all your energy to your workout.
+Wait for it to drop back to normal so you can devote all your energy to your workout.

 A large meal, especially if it contains a lot of fat, can delay your digestion, which in turn should delay your exercise time.
 On the other hand, not eating anything before a workout will leave you feeling tired and weak.
 Unless it’s the day before a marathon, eat a balanced meal and give yourself time to digest before you exercise.

 Runners in particular can be subject to bouts of diarrhea.
-It’s the combination of the physical jarring and the lack of blood to the intestines that cause the temporary condition.
+It’s the combination of the physical jarring and the lack of blood to the intestines that can cause the condition.
 Avoid caffeine, dairy products and sugar substitutes before you exercise if you’re susceptible.

 Pre-Exercise Eating Tips